Butternut Squash Risotto with Fried Sage (vegan, gluten free)

 - Butternut squash puree.
 I recommend making your own puree, it’s super easy and adds a wonderful caramelized flavor to the risotto.

 - Nutritional yeast.
 For ahint of umami and cheeesiness.
+This is a great substitute for the parmesan cheese that is typically added to the classic version.

-- Vegan butter. this is optional but adds a wonderful rich flavor to the risotto.
+- Vegan butter.
+This is optional but adds a wonderful, rich flavor to the risotto.

-How to Make Butternut Risotto
+How to Make Butternut Squash Risotto

 If this is your first time making risotto, don’t be intimidated.
 It’s easier than you might think!
 The only important thing to keep in mind is that you will need to stir the rice pretty regularly.
 This prevents burning and makes sure that the grains cook evenly.

-If you’re planning to bring this risotto to a holiday meal, I recommend serving it with other seasonal dishes like:
+If you’re planning to bring this perfect risotto to a holiday meal, I recommend serving it with other seasonal dishes like:

-- Thanksgiving Veggie Roast (oil-free + vegan)
+- Thanksgiving Veggie Roast

-- Oil-Free Maple Miso Roasted Carrots [vegan, gluten-free]
+- Oil-Free Maple Miso Roasted Carrots

-- Easy Quinoa Salad with Lemon Shallot Dressing (vegan, gluten free)
+- Easy Quinoa Salad with Lemon Shallot Dressing

 Storage Suggestions